Have you got into a rut in your life?

 Maybe you’ve lost touch with what is really important to you.
 You’ve forgotten who you really want to be.
 It’s easy to become disconnected from your values.

-Whatever difficult situation you are experiencing, you have 3 approaches from which to choose:
+Whatever difficult situation you are experiencing, you have 3 approaches to choose from:

 Option 1 Leave the situation you are in